xyhanHIT/PL-VTON/README.md

 ```bash
 python test.py
 ```
-**Note that** the results of our pretrained model are only guaranteed in VITON dataset only.
+**Note that** the results of our pretrained model are guaranteed in VITON dataset only.

 ## Sample Try-on Results